-Although there's a dedicated page for this, you can also create Global Attributes from the Entity Attributes page.
+This configuration section can also help you define additional Global Attributes.
 For the most part, you shouldn't need to do this unless you're writing your own code to run inside Rock.
-To add a Global Attribute, simply create a new entity attribute that isn't tied to any entity.
+To add a Global Attribute, simply create a new attribute that isn't tied to any entity.